arin8/arin8.github.io/Off-Ball-Runs/README.md

 # Off Ball Runs
-In this project, Inter player **Nicoló Barella's** runs in defensive and offensive possessions in the **2023 UEFA Champios League final** were analysed using vector representation and directional statistics.
-Focus was also placed on identifying attacking runs that increased expected goals (xG).
-The analysis revealed key movement patterns and tactical tendencies that characterized Barella's role throughout the match.
+In this project, Inter player **Nicoló Barella's** runs in defensive and offensive possessions in the **2023 UEFA Champios League final** are analyzed using vector representation and directional statistics.
+Focus is also placed on identifying attacking runs that increase expected goals (xG).
+The analysis reveals key movement patterns and tactical tendencies that characterized Barella's role throughout the match.

 # Folder Contents
 - Off_ball_runs.ipynb: Jupyter notebook file with statistical computing and plots.